 Existing law generally authorizes SEEC to oversee and advise on state campaign finance laws.
 The bill explicitly requires SEEC to issue declaratory rulings under the Uniform Administrative Procedures Act.
-It also restricts SEEC from issuing declaratory rulings or advisory opinions on the Citizen's Election Program (CEP) within 180 days of a state election.
+It also restricts SEEC from issuing declaratory rulings or advisory opinions on the CEP within 180 days of a state election.
 Under the bill, this restriction must not be construed to limit SEEC's ability to provide general guidance or clarification on the program.